 During your yearlong term as a member of your state’s Youth Cabinet, you’ll work with youth leaders from across your state to develop a youth policy agenda, advocate for legislation that advances your priorities, and host a statewide experience during your final months in office:

-Youth Cabinet applications open each spring, with the full cabinets for each state announced by the start of the upcoming school year.
-Applications for the 2021-2022 school year are currently being accepted!
+Youth Cabinet applications open each spring, with the full cabinets for each state announced during the fall semester of the school year.
+Applications for 2021-2022 will open soon:

 2021-2022 Youth Cabinet Application

 Each Youth Cabinet is led by an appointed Youth Governor, who leads the program throughout the year and presides over all cabinet meetings.
 You must be a rising junior or senior to apply to serve as Youth Governor of your state.
 Each Governor also represents their state as a member of the Youth Governors Association (YGA), which meets throughout the year to facilitate national collaborations and opportunities.